unikorn-cloud/identity/specifications/access-control-lists.md

 The **project** property defines access scopes for specific named projects.
 To create a Kubernetes cluster you would first check the _organizationID_ parameter matches the ACL organization, then check the _projectID_ parameter exists in the project scopes, then finally check the correct resource and operation exist.

-The **signature** is there to verify message integrity and prevent MitM attacks from performing privilege escalation.
-To generate, the signature the message without the `signature` property is canonicalized as defined by [JCS](https://datatracker.ietf.org/doc/html/rfc8785), a digest is calculated with SHA256 then signed with ECDSA using the identity service's private key.
-To verify, follow the same canonicalization and digest rules, then verify ECDSA signature.

 ### ACL Use